How Safe is a Sparring Headgear Against Head Injuries?

 Much like settling the score in a fight, let’s put the debate to bed once and for all by debunking these 5 commonly mistaken myths about the use of sparring headgear:

 “Unprotective” Sparring Headgear

-People think it’s a waste of money to invest in sparring headgear because it doesn’t really protect the head from incurring injuries.
+People think it’s a waste of money to invest in karate headgear because it doesn’t really protect the head from incurring injuries.

-Some fighters find sparring headgear distracting because blows to the head may dislodge the gear and obscure vision.
+Some fighters find a protective headgear distracting because blows to the head may dislodge the gear and obscure vision.

 Headgear are for Amateurs

 They say professional fighters don’t use headgear for sparring because it makes them a bigger and easier target, so only beginners use it.

 But saying this is a direct negligence of one’s health.
 And it’s contrary to how professional martial artists behave.
 Martial Arts is not a hero-macho type of sport that has zero regard for health and safety.

 This isn’t Hollywood!
 Head blows cause micro injuries to the brain, which results in reduced speed and reflex.

 Medical studies have also correlated speech impediment, memory loss and other reduced brain functions to head traumas.